wusatosi/tt-metal/models/demos/qwen25_vl/reference/README.md

 pip install -r requirements.txt
 ```

-Note that this uses the main branch of transformers, not a release.
+Note that this uses a recent commit of the main branch of transformers, not a release.
 It also requires python 3.9 or higher.

 ## Overview